Overview of Pennsylvania Mortgages

 Pennsylvania Mortgage Taxes

 In Pennsylvania, there is a real estate documentary stamp tax of 1%.
-County rates vary widely, but typically the buyer and seller splits this fee.
+County rates vary widely, but typically the buyer and seller split this fee.

-Homeowners in Pennsylvania, as those anywhere in the country, are allowed to deduct the mortgage interest they pay from their taxable income when they file their federal income taxes.
+Like much of the U.S., homeowners in Pennsylvania are allowed to deduct the mortgage interest they pay from their taxable income when they file their federal income taxes.
 In some states, owners can also deduct mortgage interest when they file their state income taxes.
-However as Pennsylvania is one of 10 states which does not allow itemized deductions, this rule does not apply here.
+However, as Pennsylvania is one of a handful of states that does not allow itemized deductions, this rule does not apply here.

 Pennsylvania Mortgage Refinance